FabrizioMoggio/EdgeCloud/documentation/SupportingDocuments/API_Documentation/Traffic_Influence_API_Documentation.md

 This object represents the resource that carries the requirements from the user to be implemented.
 The TI API is invoked for the life cycle management of this resource (CRUD).
 The resource contains the intents from the TI API Consumer.
 Managing this resource, the developer can specify in which geographical location the routing must be applied, toward which application, maybe for a specific set of users or for a limited period of time.

 **trafficInfluenceID**
 Identifier for the Traffic Influence resource.
 This parameter is returned by the TI API and must be used to update it (e.g., adding a Device or deleting it).
 A different Traffic Influence resource must be created for any Device or Zone or Region.
-All these resources are related to an Application identified by the applicationId.
+All these resources are related to an Application identified by "appId".

 **apiConsumerId**
 Unique identifier for the TI API Consumer.

 **region**
 The developer can specify in which geographical area he requires the fastest routing toward the nearest application instance.
 A Region is a wide geographical area and it contains one or more Zones.
 A Zone is where the Telco Edge sites are located.
 Zones and Regions identifiers are defined and provided by the Telco Operator and can also be used or retrieved with other CAMARA APIs (“MEC Exposure & Experience Management API” and “Simple Edge Discovery”).
 To add more regions the TI API must be invoked (POST) for each region.
 New "TrafficInfluence" resources are created (with different "trafficInfluenceID").
-All the created resources are aggregated by the Application (identified by "applicationId").
+All the created resources are aggregated by the Application (identified by "appId").

 **zone**
 The developer can specify in which geographical area he requires the fastest routing toward the nearest Application instance.
 A Zone is a smaller geographical area inside a Region.
 A Zone is where the Telco Edge sites are located.
 To add more zones the TI API must be invoked (POST) for each zone.
 New "TrafficInfluence" resources are created (with different "trafficInfluenceID").
-All the created resources are aggregated by the Application (identified by "applicationId").
+All the created resources are aggregated by the Application (identified by "appId").

-**applicationId**
+**appId**
-Unique Application identifier inside the Telco Operator Platform.
+A globally unique identifier associated with the application.
 This identifier is provided during the application onboarding process.
 To influence the traffic toward a specific Application.
 It is the Operator Platform that detects the appropriate Application instance in the selected Region or Zone.

-**instanceId**
+**appInstanceId**
-Unique identifier generated by the Operator Platform to identify a specific instance of the Application on a specific zone.
+A globally unique identifier generated by the Operator Platform to identify a specific instance of the Application on a specific zone.
 To influence a traffic toward a specific Application instance.

 **trafficFilters**
 The Application can expose different service on different interfaces, with this parameter it is possible to enable just some of those services maybe for different sets of users.

 **Device**
 A user Device can be provided as an input.
 To add more users the TI API must be invoked (POST) of each user Device.
 New "TrafficInfluence" resources are created (with different "trafficInfluenceID").
-All the created resources are aggregated by the Application (identified by "applicationId").
+All the created resources are aggregated by the Application (identified by "appId").
 The routing toward the selected Application instance is only applied for provided user Devices.

 **Notification URL and token**
 Developers have a chance to specify call back URL on which notifications (e.g. session termination) regarding the session can be received from the service provider.
 This is also an optional parameter.